vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 #### Basic

 In 2025, the most popular basic hardware device is a mini pc with the N100 processor.
 Due to more than enough power to run Home Assistant (and a bunch of addons) smooth on and with the best value for your money.

 The models N95 and N97 are quite in the same performance range.
-The N150 is a newer model with more cores, threads and cpu to be even faster.
+The N150 is a newer model with more cores, threads and cpu to be even faster and can be worth it to spend a bit more money on even more performance.

 It's interesting to compare the prices they can fluctuate based on supply and demand, that's why I added the links to these comparable models.

 | Model                | N150                          | N100                           | N97                           | N95                           |